Great River Greening

 Key lessons learned

-A tool is not a substitute for a process – in the original concept of this project, we proposed to use a collaborative geodesign tool developed by partners at the University of Minnesota.
-Although those of us who are familiar with the tool were (and still are!) quite keen on this tool’s utility in this process, it became evident that our community ought to first to agree on some general principles for what our water and our farming landscape of the future look like together.
-We can then use that tool (or others) to find paths to that future.
+We learned that a tool is not a substitute for a process.
+In the original concept, we proposed using a collaborative geo-design tool developed by partners at the University of Minnesota.
+Although we were enthused to employ this tool in the process, it became evident that a shared community concept of what a water and farming landscape looked like was needed.
+Only after these principles are adopted, can we then use that tool, or others, to develop paths to that future.

 If you could do it all over again...